Colorado Animal Welfare Conference Session

 Connie Howard

 Connie Howard started working in animal welfare in 1981 after graduating with an animal science degree from the University of New Hampshire.
 She worked in animal shelters in New England for 15 years.
-While in New England, she was a regional representative for the Red Acre Hearing Dog Center.
-Before moving to Colorado to work for American Humane Association.
+While in New England, she was a regional representative for the Red Acre Hearing Dog Center before moving to Colorado to work for the American Humane Association.

 Howard spent ten years at Humane Society of Boulder Valley as vice president of operations.
 After leaving Boulder, she spent five years working for Pethealth and then joined Foothills Animal Shelter almost six years ago as executive director.
 While at American Humane Association, Howard worked with Dr. Emily Weiss to help develop SAFER as the first validated tool for use in animal shelters.
 She also worked for PetSmart Charities along with a PhD animal behaviorist she created a transfer assessment tool for dogs that was validated for both inter and intra reliability between testers.